MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 The **Framed Text** page centers a short text string on the page and surrounds it with a frame composed of a pair of rounded rectangles.
 The [`FramedTextPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Basics/FramedTextPage.cs) class shows how it's done.

-In SkiaSharp you use the `SKPaint` class to set text and font attributes, but you can also use it to obtain the rendered size of text.
+In SkiaSharp, you use the `SKPaint` class to set text and font attributes, but you can also use it to obtain the rendered size of text.
 The beginning of the following `PaintSurface` event handler calls two different `MeasureText` methods.
 The first [`MeasureText`](xref:SkiaSharp.SKPaint.MeasureText(System.String)) call has a simple `string` argument and returns the pixel width of the text based on the current font attributes.
 The program then calculates a new `TextSize` property of the `SKPaint` object based on that rendered width, the current `TextSize` property, and the width of the display area.
-This is intended to set `TextSize` so that the text string to be rendered at 90% of the width of the screen:
+This calculation is intended to set `TextSize` so that the text string to be rendered at 90% of the width of the screen:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)